-- Put an orange's peel into the bag or canister – same effect.
+- Put an orange peel into the bag or canister – same effect.

-- Sprinkle your favourite essential oil on to a cotton wool ball and put it into the bag or canister.
+- Sprinkle your favorite essential oil onto a cotton wool ball and put it into the bag or canister.

 - Sprinkle bicarb/baking soda on the floor and vacuum it up (that will freshen a carpet, too, if you leave it to work its magic for an hour or so).
 We've got a whole lot more on how to clean with bicarbonate of soda if you're interested.

 2. Using a vacuum cleaner to manage your allergies

 The solution?
 Other than shutting windows, using the soft brush attachment on your windowsills and window treatments will cut down on dust and pollen entry dramatically.
 Treat these hot spots once a week – and use them on your children's favorite toys if they suffer from allergies, too.
 Pick a vacuum cleaner with a HEPA filter to help remove airborne allergens and will in turn help in making your home more allergy-friendly

 3. Use a vacuum cleaner to clean kitchen appliances